haldai/paper-dl/README.md

 The default save directory is ~/paper-dl, you can reset it in paper-dl.conf.

 When you query some proceeding for the first time, it will take a few moment (up to your bandwidth) to cache the html file to speed up the subsequent queries.
-The defaul cache directory is ~/.cache/paper-dl.
+The default cache directory is ~/.cache/paper-dl.
 Of course you can reset it in paper-dl.conf.

 ## Examples